Tomentos/JTT_Tutorials/README.md

 I hope this tutorial helped you a bit with getting to learn Git, use Git and stepping up your coding with Git.
 If this tutorial does well enough, and the request for it is there, I will gladly make another one where I teach about more things you can do with Git.

 ### Bonus
 This entire doc has been written in markdown using VSCode.
-So it would be a shame not to use this documentation itself on a live example on how to use Git!
+So it would be a shame not to use this documentation itself for a live example on how to use Git!
 This documentation and all files associated with it will be made available on [my GitHub Page](https://github.com/Tomentos/JTT_GitBasics).
 I did this so you can browse this project yourself and explore all the commits that I made while writing it.
-This ways you get a live example on how to use them and what they are useful for.
+This way you get a live example on how to use them and what they are useful for.

 If you still have any question, don't hesitate to ask and I will be glad to help!